iamjustkoi/AutoLeechDeck/README.md

 To assign decks or make any changes you can either edit the add-on's config file or go to a deck's legacy options window (Shift-clicking on "Options") and assigning a deck there.

-The options menu input uses the same formatting as assigning the deck in the config, except without any quotes or brackets (e.g. "Assigned Deck, Parent::Child, etc.")
+The options menu input uses the same formatting as assigning the deck in the config, except without any quotes/brackets (e.g. things like "Leech Deck", "Parent::Child", etc.)

-Also, the decks get saved using ID's instead of their names, so renaming or moving them shouldn't break of these settings.
+Also, quick note, the decks get saved using their ID's instead of their names, so renaming or moving them shouldn't break any assignments.

 ### Assigning a Leech Deck
 #### Use the pattern {"Deck": "Sub-Deck"} (JSON Format):